livgm/texts/blogpost.md

 "</br>
 <sub>Source: [ProPublica](https://www.propublica.org/article/machine-bias-risk-assessments-in-criminal-sentencing) </sub>

 It did not only wrongly label black people as being at higher risk for committing a crime, but also labelled white people with a history of criminality as being less likely to commit another crime than a first-time Black offender.
-As the topic of mass incarceration in the US is still relevant, this is an important fact to consider.
+This also relates to the topic of mass incarceration in the United States.

-After the
+After the shootings on Easter Sunday in Sri Lanka in 2019, Amara Majeed, a student at Brown University and Muslim activist, [was wrongly flagged as a suspect](https://www.wired.com/story/facial-recognition-regulation/) in the attacks and she was included in a "Wanted"-List of the Sri Lankan government.

+All of these examples show how PoC and especially Black women are disproportionally affected by the flaws found in Artificial Intelligence.

 ## Background information

 Facial recognition is a subset of Machine Learning, a branch of Artificial Intelligence.
 It seeks to detect people's faces, pull information from the expression, depict pictures on to it or store it to use it to later verify people.